 Yellow-bellied Sapsucker (Sphyrapicus varius)

 The Yellow-bellied Sapsucker breeds in Canada from the Rockies eastwards and in north-central, northeastern USA and down to the southern Appalachians.
 It winters in eastern and southern USA, Central America and the West Indies.
+See the distribution map at xeno-canto.
 It is found in woodland or forest and requires aspen or birch trees in which to excavate a nest.

 Juvenile Yellow-bellied Sapsucker, La Güira, Cuba, February 2005 - click on image for a larger view It is barred black and white above with a long white wing patch and a red forehead.
 Below the belly is pale yellow.
 The male has a red throat while the female (photo 1) has a white throat.
 The juvenile (photo 2) is scaly brown with the long white wing patch and a dark crown with white stripes.